top of page

 • Be 18-26 years of age (provide a copy of a valid Georgia ID); and

-• Have a mental health (MH) condition, substance use disorder
+• Have a mental health (MH) condition, substance use disorder (SUD), or a co-occurring diagnosis; and a strong desire to

-identify themselves as a person living with a mental illness or
+identify themselves as a person living with a mental illness or substance use diagnosis; and

-• Be able/willing to actively seek and manage your own
+• Be able/willing to actively seek and manage your own appropriate care; and

-• Be able to share their own personal story in a safe and
+• Be able to share their own personal story in a safe and appropriate way; and

 • Must be well grounded in recovery wellness; and